microsoft/vscode-azuretools/azure-pipelines/README.md

 ### Extension release pipeline

-This pipeline only downloads and releases signed VSIX artifacts from the specified build pipeline.
+This pipeline downloads and releases signed VSIX artifacts from the specified build pipeline.

 The build pipeline needs to upload the following artifacts for this pipeline to work:
 1. extension.vsix (name can vary, pipeline looks for a single *.vsix file)